upperlinecode/fe-grid-photo-gallery/README.md

 In this lab, you'll be taking some raw HTML with images and turning it in to a beautiful photo gallery!

+We've included some photos already, but feel free to replace these with your own.

 ## Stretch